 - Perform visitor services duties at Reception front desk, which includes greeting visitors, answering phones, assisting our Holocaust Survivor speakers while on site;

-Qualifications: The Education Internship is designed for college level sophomores, juniors or seniors who are preparing for a career in History, Education, Holocaust Education, Museum Education, Arts Administration, or related fields.
+The Education Internship is designed for college level sophomores, juniors or seniors who are preparing for a career in History, Education, Holocaust Education, Museum Education, Arts Administration, or related fields.
 Students majoring in History, English, Political Science, Religious Studies, Sociology and Arts administration preferred.
 Basic digital media and computer skills preferred.
-Strong writing skills are a must.
+Strong oral and written communication is a must.

 Internship Eligibility and Instructions

 - Be of African American, Asian, Latino/Hispanic, Native American, or Pacific Islander descent;

 - Be currently enrolled undergraduates.
 Students must have completed at least one semester of college by June 2014.
 Students graduating in spring 2014 are also eligible.
 (Students who are enrolled in a second BA or BS program are not eligible.)

 - Reside or attend college in Los Angeles County; and

 - Be a United States citizen or permanent resident.